oughnic/ContSys-2025-DIS2-SVGs/hierarchies.md

-# Mermaid siagrams of the generalisations
+# Mermaid diagrams of the generalisations
 ## care activities bundle
 ```mermaid
 classDiagram